Dominic Smith Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in the league.

-- The Yankees' 4.10 team ERA ranks 14th across all league pitching staffs.
+- The Yankees have a 4.07 team ERA that ranks 14th across all MLB pitching staffs.

-- Yankees pitchers combine to rank 21st in baseball in home runs allowed (158 total, 1.3 per game).
+- Yankees pitchers combine to rank 20th in baseball in home runs surrendered (159 total, 1.3 per game).

+- King (3-5) takes the mound for the Yankees to make his second start this season.

+- The right-hander last appeared in relief on Sunday, when he tossed 1 1/3 innings against the Boston Red Sox, allowing three earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.